codeboxrcodehub/comforterpdocsnuxt/www/content/comfortevents/user-guide/index.md

 # Comfort Events Documentation

-Welcome to the Comfort Events main page. - user guide
+Welcome to the Comfort Events user guide.